fmandal/dht22/README.md

 # dht22
-Send data from DHT22 to ThingSpeak using a Raspberry Pi and crontab
+Send data from DHT22 to ThingSpeak using Python on a Raspberry Pi via crontab.

 Based on https://www.hackster.io/adamgarbo/raspberry-pi-2-iot-thingspeak-dht22-sensor-b208f4